-103. The Republic of Congo noted that more action was required to combat discrimination against women, minorities, indigenous peoples and persons of foreign origin.
-The detention of minors with adults was a cause for concern.
+103. The Republic of the Congo noted that more action was required to combat discrimination against women, minorities, indigenous peoples and persons of foreign origin.
+The fact that minors were detained together with adults was a cause for concern.

-104. Costa Rica noted Norway's ratification of international human rights instruments, the measures introduced to combat discrimination against minorities, its commitment to asylum-seekers and refugees.
+104. Costa Rica noted that Norway had ratified several international human rights instruments, introduced measures to combat discrimination against minorities and made commitments to improve the situation of asylum seekers and refugees.

-105. Cote d'Ivoire noted the institutional and legislative reforms undertaken by Norway in respect of human rights, including gender equality, the rights of persons with disabilities, national minorities, migrants and asylum-seekers.
+105. Côte d'Ivoire noted the institutional and legislative reforms undertaken by Norway in respect of human rights, including gender equality and the rights of persons with disabilities, national minorities, migrants and asylum seekers.